Qudit low-density parity-check codes: Introduction

-However, qudit-based quantum computers inherit many of the same problems as their qubit-based counterparts, one of the most notable being \emph{noise}.
+However, qudit-based quantum computers face some drawbacks compared to their qubit counterparts.
+For example, it can be more challenging to control qudit systems as more sophisticated techniques are required to transition qudits between more than two states, which can be harder to implement experimentally.
+One additional problem that qudit systems face that qubit systems also face is, of course, \emph{noise}.
+In fact, because qudits have more than two states, the error models are often more complex than those of qubits.
 The field of \emph{quantum error correction}~\cite{shor1995,steane1996,mackay1997,kitaev2003,resch2021} is one of the most promising paths to overcoming the problem of noise to realize large-scale quantum computers, evidenced by the extensive theoretical work that has resulted in promising quantum error correcting codes.
 Recently, there have even been several exciting experimental results demonstrating small-scale error-corrected quantum computation and early fault-tolerance~\cite{acharya2024,lacroix2024,eickbusch2024,rodriguez2024,bluvstein2024}.